Finder makes money from featured partners, but editorial opinions are our own.

 How savings account interest rates make a BIG difference for your money

-While a small difference in savings account interest rates might not seem like much, it can make a big difference to how quickly your balance grows.
+While a small difference in savings account interest rates might not seem like much, it can make a big impact on how quickly your balance grows.
 Let’s take a look at a representative example.

 Mike wants to open a high interest savings account to help pay for his daughter’s education.
-He has $1,000 to deposit straight away, and plans to automatically transfer $150 from his paycheque each week to boost his savings.
+He has $1,000 to deposit right away and plans to automatically transfer $150 from his paycheque each week to boost his savings.

-Mike’s regular Big Five bank pays 1.40% interest, but Mike shops around and finds a digital bank with high interest savings account rates of 4%.
-Interest is compounded monthly on both accounts.
-Mike crunches the numbers to work out how much the higher interest rate will help him save by the time his daughter graduates 5 years in the future.
+Mike’s regular Big Five bank pays 1.40% interest, but Mike browses high interest savings account rates and finds a digital bank offering 4%.
+Interest compounds monthly for both accounts.
+Mike crunches the numbers to work out how much the higher interest rate will help him save by the time his daughter graduates five years in the future.

 As you can see in the table below, choosing the account with the higher rate will help him save an extra $1,963.